cloudmesh-community/book/chapters/prg/python/fingerprint/fingerprint.md

 ```

 In order to work well with `multiprocessing`, we define a class
-representuing the input paramaters to `bozorth3` and a helper function
+representing the input parameters to `bozorth3` and a helper function
 to run `bozorth3`.
 This way the pipeline definition can be kept simple
 to a `map` to create the input and then a `map` to run the program.